IDVT: Interest-aware Denoising and View-guided Tuning for Social Recommendation: Related Work

 \subsection{Contrastive Leaning for Recommendation}

-Amidst the data sparsity challenges in recommendation systems, SSL has emerged as a promising solution for extracting information from unlabelled data~\citep{yu2023self,huang2022self}.
-One popular SSL method is CL, which maximizes the agreement between different views~\citep{lin2022improving}.
+Amidst the data sparsity challenges in recommendation systems, SSL has emerged as a promising solution for extracting information from unlabelled data~\cite{yu2023self,huang2022self}.
+One popular SSL method is CL, which maximizes the agreement between different views~\cite{lin2022improving}.
 Thus, the generation of diverse views plays a crucial role in CL.
-For instance, SGL~\citep{wu2021self} employs data augmentation techniques such as node dropout, edge dropout, and random walking on the interaction graph to create different views.
-SimGCL~\citep{yu2022graph} introduces uniform noises to node representations for view generation.
-MIDGN~\citep{zhao2022multi} showcases the benefits of user preferences and item associations through CL from both global and local views.
-LightGCL~\citep{cai2023lightgcl} uses Single Value Decomposition (SVD) on the interaction graph to distill valuable information as the second view.
+View generation strategies can be broadly categorized into two types: those with augmentation and those without augmentation strategies.
+For augmentation strategies, SGL~\cite{wu2021self} employs data augmentation techniques such as node dropout, edge dropout, and random walking on the interaction graph to create different views.
+SimGCL~\cite{yu2022graph} introduces uniform noises to node representations for view generation.
+LightGCL~\cite{cai2023lightgcl} uses Single Value Decomposition (SVD) on the interaction graph to distill valuable information as the second view.
+RGCF \cite{tian2022learning} considers noise in the user-item interaction graph.
+RGCF first denoises the original interaction graph to generate a denoised view, then add reliable edges to generate a diverse view, preserving recommendation diversity while removing noise.
+For strategies without augmentation, MIDGN~\cite{zhao2022multi} showcases the benefits of user preferences and item associations through CL from both interaction and bundle views.
+S-MBRec~\cite{gu2022self} construct views through target and auxiliary behaviors.
+CGCL \cite{he2023candidate} considers the semantic relationships between users and candidate items across different embedding layers.

-In contrast to the previously outlined methods, which only devise a solitary supplementary view, we employ two supplementary views to fine-tune the primary module through CL.
-This approach enhances the model's robustness and improves its overall performance.